apernet/hy_site/content/en/docs/Advanced-Usage.md

   "obfs": "AMOGUS", // Obfuscation password
   "auth": "[BASE64]", // Authentication payload in Base64
-  "auth_str": "yubiyubi", // Authentication payload in string, mutually exclusive with the option above "alpn": "ayaya", // QUIC TLS ALPN
-  "server_name": "real.name.com", // TLS hostname used to verify the server certificate "insecure": false, // Ignore all certificate errors "ca": "my.ca", // Custom CA file
+  "auth_str": "yubiyubi", // Authentication payload in string, mutually exclusive with the option above "alpn": "ayaya", // QUIC TLS ALPN, must be the same as the server "server_name": "real.name.com", // TLS hostname used to verify the server certificate "insecure": false, // Ignore all certificate errors "ca": "my.ca", // Custom CA file